dmikusa/cf-debug-tools/README.md

 This creates a directory called `.ssh` with the correct permissions and places it into the current directory.
 It then runs `ssh-keygen` to generate the key pair in the `.ssh` directory without a password.
 Again, you must do this without a password because there's no way to enter the password when the script runs.

 From here, you just need to add the public key that is generated to the `authorized_keys` file of your OpenSSH server (or something similar for another SSH server).
-Before you proceed, test that you can login to your server using your key without a password.
+Before you proceed, test that you can login to your SSH server using your key without a password.

 ```
 ssh -i .ssh/<my-key-name> <user@>host<:port>